Tuesday, July 18, 2017

 12. See my short story 'Missing the Orgy' somewhere on the web

 13. I'm not saying men wish they could collect girls like girls collect shoes, because that would be objectification.
-But rapey magazines like Esquire subtextually encourage such fantasies through corporate projection (owning a Rolex means you will soon own a gorgeous woman too - as they are shallow things obsessed with signs of wealth)
+But rapey magazines like Esquire subtextually encourage such fantasies through corporate projection (peddling a pimp-like promise that owning a Rolex means you will soon own a gorgeous woman too - for they are shallow things obsessed with signs of wealth.
+I mean I've had hot girls at bars grab me by my wrist, look at my cheap watch, shake their head, and throw me back.
+But who would want such a vain spoiled vapid gold digger like that?
+Only the insecure male desperate to seem like da mack daddy pimp).

 Tuesday, July 11, 2017